The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.

-South Asia and Wales have had a long – if not always loving – liaison; stretching back to the earliest years of Britain's socio-political infiltration of the Subcontinent.
-And, given Wales' own status within the larger British narrative, the encounters have often been more collaborative than the history of Colonialism would lead one to assume:
+South Asia and Wales have had a long liaison, stretching back to the earliest years of Britain's socio-political infiltration of the Subcontinent.
+And, given Wales' own status within the larger British narrative, the encounters have often been more collaborative (and the two have shared more in common) than the history of Colonialism would lead one to assume.

-The British Art Network is led and supported by Tate and the Paul Mellon Centre for Studies in British Art, with public funding provided by the National Lottery through Arts Council England.
+This series is funded by and forms part of the programme of the British Art Network.
+The British Art Network is led and supported by Tate and the Paul Mellon Centre for Studies in British Art, with additional public funding provided by the National Lottery through Arts Council England.